Thunder2103/Algorithms-Visualiser/README.md

 1. Intialise a variable called low with a value of 0
 2. Intialise a variable called high that is equal to the length of the array minus one
 3. While low is less than or equal to high
-4. Initialise a varible called mid and set it to, (low + high) // 2
+4. Initialise a varible called mid, it's value is calculated by [the formula](#mid-formula)
 5. If the value at index mid is equal to the target, return 1
 6. If the value at index mid is greater than the target, set low to mid plus one
 7. If the value at index mid is less than the target, set high to mid minus one